gagansr/todoitem/README.md

 3. Build the Docker image by running the following command :

     ```bash
-    docker build -t your-image-name .
+    docker build -t image-name .
     ```

-   Replace `your-image-name` with the name you want to give to your Docker image.
+   Replace `image-name` with the name want to give to Docker image.

 ### 3. Create Deployment
 #### To deploy our docker image we have two options here